ANDY MORAHAN - Director

 Also here is link to some excerpts from Andy's ENO Opera cinema relays:

-2017/18 Andy is currently promoting his directed and co-penned movie ‘Boogie Man’ about an 18yr old British Indian boy who is obsessed with the 70’s disco era.
-Think Bollywood meets ‘Saturday Night Fever’ and you will be in the ballpark.
-The film is currently playing to rave reactions on the Festival circuit at the moment with a theatrical, general release slated for later in 2018.
-See Cannes PR below:
+In 2017/18/19 Andy directed and promoted his co-penned movie 'Boogie Man' about an 18yr old British Indian boy who is obsessed with the 70's disco era.
+Think Bollywood meets 'Saturday Night Fever' and you will be in the ballpark.
+The film having played to great reactions on the Festival circuit in 2018, including Best Film at CIFF and 2 awards at the UK Asian Film Festival, was released in 2019 to rave reviews and is now available on the following platforms: Amazon Prime, Sky Cinema, Virgin Media player amongst others.